 “My ideal is to play off the back of a bus” – Paul McCartney

-The open top deck of Paul McCartney’s 1972 Wings Tour Bus WNO 481 has been re-imagined and engineered so that WNO 481 now has an amazing new super power; the ability to transform into a performance stage fit to grace any festival or event from Glastonbury to Woodstock.
+The roller-coaster Ticket To Ride again restoration has given us the opportunity to re-imagine and engineer the open top deck of Paul McCartney’s 1972 Wings Tour Bus WNO 481 so that it now has an amazing new power, the ability to transform into a performance stage fit to grace any festival or event from Glastonbury to Woodstock.
 Paul McCartney’s ‘Ideal…’ is now possible.

-50 years of rock’n’roll history re-imagined for the 21st century
+50 years of rock’n’roll history re-imagined and engineered for the 21st century.

-In July and August 2022 to celebrate the 50th anniversary of the 1972 Wings Over Europe Tour when Paul McCartney chose WNO 481 to become the 1972 Wings Tour Bus we are delighted to announce that the Legend Of Rock & Road is at this time approaching the final stages of a major restoration and will soon emerge from the workshop.
+In July and August 2022 we celebrated the 50th anniversary of the 1972 Wings Over Europe Tour when Paul McCartney chose WNO 481 to become the 1972 Wings Tour Bus we are delighted to announce that the Legend Of Rock & Road is ready to rock and road once again!

 WNO 481 has even been called “Woodstock on Wheels” and Glastonbury have shown interest in seeing photo’s once the transformation is complete.
-Just as the artwork on the bus was inspired by and is a tribute to The Beatles’ Magical Mystery Tour and Yellow Submarine so the McCartney Stage was inspired by and is a tribute to The Beatles concert on the roof of the Apple Building in 1969 and Sir Paul’s quote.
+Just as the artwork on the bus was inspired by and is a tribute to The Beatles’ Magical Mystery Tour and Yellow Submarine so the McCartney Stage was inspired by and is a tribute to The Beatles Rooftop Concert on the Apple Building in 1969 and Sir Paul’s quote.
 “Ideal” is now possible.
 Having always pushed to create exciting new audio and visual concepts we hope The McCartney Stage meets with Sir Paul’s approval.

 Paul McCartney’s Wings Achievements

 Paul McCartney – Legend Of Rock & Roll